SafeInstall

 Exceptions

-allowedPackages — exact name match skips checks (with a warning). allowedScripts — per-package lifecycle phases you accept for policy; SafeInstall may still forward ignore-scripts by default via packageManagerDefaults.
+allowedPackages — exact name match skips release-age, install-script, and typo-squat checks (with a warning); source, trust-downgrade, and provenance checks still apply. allowedScripts — per-package lifecycle phases you accept for policy; SafeInstall may still forward ignore-scripts by default via packageManagerDefaults.

 {